Difference Between Assault and Battery?

 Although often used interchangeably, in many states assault and battery are separate and distinct crimes.
-Generally, an assault is a threat or physical act that creates a reasonable apprehension of imminent bodily harm, such as threatening to punch someone or lunging at someone.
+Generally, an assault is a threat or physical act that creates a reasonable apprehension of imminent bodily harm, such as threatening to punch someone.
 Battery, on the other hand, is generally defined as a physical act that results in harmful or offensive contact, such as actually punching someone.

 5th Degree Assault – Minn.
 Stat. § 609.224

-Fifth degree assault is a misdemeanor offense punishable by up to 90 days in jail and a fine up to $1,000.
-To be charged with fifth degree assault, a person must “intend to cause fear of bodily harm or injury,” or “intentionally inflict or attempt to inflict bodily harm.”
-If you have a prior assault or similar conviction involving assaultive or violent behavior, a fifth degree assault could be enhanced to a gross misdemeanor or felony charge.
+5th degree assault is a misdemeanor offense punishable by up to 90 days in jail and a fine up to $1,000.
+To be charged with 5th degree assault, a person must “intend to cause fear of bodily harm or injury,” or “intentionally inflict or attempt to inflict bodily harm.”
+If you have a prior assault or similar conviction involving assaultive or violent behavior, a 5th degree assault could be enhanced to a gross misdemeanor or felony charge.

 4th Degree Assault – Minn.
 Stat. § 609.2231

-Fourth degree assault is an act against a police officers, fire fighters, school officials or emergency medical personnel.
-Generally, a fourth degree assault conviction requires “intent to cause fear of bodily harm or injury,” or “intentionally inflict or attempt to inflict bodily harm.”
-In Minnesota, a fourth degree assault charge is a gross misdemeanor and is punishable up to 365 days in jail and a $3,000 fine.
+4th degree assault is an act against police officers, firefighters, school officials or emergency medical personnel.
+Generally, a 4th degree assault conviction requires “intent to cause fear of bodily harm or injury,” or “intentionally inflict or attempt to inflict bodily harm.”
+In Minnesota, a 4th degree assault charge is a gross misdemeanor and is punishable up to 365 days in jail and a $3,000 fine.

 3rd Degree Assault – Minn.
 Stat. § 609.223